Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 _What would it take to build such a chip entirely in the United States?_

-At least there that I have more concrete answers having personally tapped out twice on SkyWater 130nm ([digital hashing accelerator](https://talesonthewire.com/projects/blake2s_hashing_accelerator_a_solo_tapeout_journey/) and [analog design](https://talesonthewire.com/thoughts/broken_doc/)), which is a US based fab.
+At least there I can provide more concrete answers having personally tapped out twice on SkyWater 130nm ([digital hashing accelerator](https://talesonthewire.com/projects/blake2s_hashing_accelerator_a_solo_tapeout_journey/) and [analog design](https://talesonthewire.com/thoughts/broken_doc/)), which is a US based fab.
 Also, since SkyWater features on the US Department of War list of ["accredited suppliers"](https://www.acq.osd.mil/asds/dmea/tapo/docs/tp/Accredited-Supplier-List-29Jun2026.pdf) for its [Trusted Foundry Program](https://www.acq.osd.mil/asds/dmea/tapo/trusted-supplier-programs.html  ) it's unlikely to end up on the entity list any time soon.
 If it’s good enough for trusted military applications it's good enough for consumer grade routers.

 Then there is the question of tooling, and although the open source silicon implementation tools are maintained by a worldwide community, OpenROAD was initially [funded by DARPA](https://openroad.readthedocs.io/en/latest/).